 The International Labour Organisation (ILO)

 The labour force survey is undertaken by the International Labour Organisation (ILO) and is a more direct assessment of unemployment, rather than those who claim benefit.
-It is based on an interview of a sample of 60,000 households (approximately 120,000 people) and tries to measure ‘unemployment’ as a whole, rather than those simply claiming benefits.
+All members of the EU must use the ILO standardised measure of unemployment, which is based on a three-monthly survey of 85,000 individuals.
 To be considered as being unemployed individuals must:

 How useful is the ILO survey?